Modern Slavery Policy

 Looking ahead, we will continue to strive for increased engagement and communication across our business and with our suppliers.
 Our priorities include:

-• Reviewing contract templates to include stronger anti-slavery clauses;
+• Review contract templates to include stronger anti-slavery clauses;

-• Increasing transparency through improved reporting and disclosure; and
+• Increase transparency through improved reporting and disclosure; and

 Communication and Review